Perp walk: Caldorola v. County of Westchester

 McMahon agreed with the plaintiffs that the arrests were "choreographed", but distinguished their perp walks from Lauro's: "[T]he footage shot in this case was 'reality television' (albeit with scripted stage directions).
 Plaintiffs were actually being transported for arrest processing, so what was filmed was legitimate law enforcement activity—not a wholly fictitious event."
 In conclusion, she went further than the appeals court had in Lauro.

 The [s]tate does have a legitimate interest in the accurate reporting of police activity, and to that end is free to advise the press about events related to a suspect's arrest, processing and arraignment, including events that by their nature will rise to "photo opportunities" and Kodak moments ...
 The fact is, plaintiffs' arrest was a newsworthy event.
 The press could not be kept from covering it, and the police are not constitutionally compelled to make their job more difficult.

 On appeal, a panel composed of judges Fred I. Parker, Dennis Jacobs (now the Second Circuit's chief judge), and Sonia Sotomayor (later elevated to the Supreme Court) affirmed the district court.
 For the panel, Parker elaborated on the defendants' minimal expectation of privacy on the property where they were arrested, saying it was irrelevant that the media were not generally allowed there: "DOC employees ... are generally aware that it is their employer's prerogative, not their own, to decide who may have access to DOC grounds ...
 [They] could have no reasonable expectation that other County employees would be excluded from access to DOC property merely because [they] had been arrested."
 His opinion otherwise echoed McMahon's, and reaffirmed Lauro's distinction between residential and public spaces where privacy interests are at stake.

 Reactions

 The perp walk has been both criticized and defended by lawyers, journalists, politicians and the general public, both inside and outside the United States.

-Legal
+Legal reactions

 In a footnote to his decision in the Lauro case, Judge Schwartz made his distaste for all perp walks clear.